Zachay-NAU/Hard-Hat-Detectation/README.md

-# Hard-Hat-Detectation
+# Hard Hat Detectation

+In this github, I will show you how to run the Hardhat Detectation with Jetson Nano.

 Here are 2 ways to choice to run this demo.

-**Method 1:**(for those who want to run the demo directally) Prepare a SD card larger than 16 GB and flash the image file into your device
+**Method 1:** (for those who want to run the demo directally) Prepare a SD card larger than 16 GB and flash the image file into your device

 **Method 2:** (for those who donnot want to waste time to download image and have access to google.com) Use command line to install dependencies